quantstamp/PayWithInk_Review/README.md

 * Installed the `solidity-coverage` tool: `npm install --save-dev solidity-coverage`.
 * Patched `yarn` with `yarn-bin-fix` to workaround the yarn-specific issue with transitive dependencies.
 * Ran the coverage tool: `./node_modules/.bin/solidity-coverage`
+* To workaround limitations of the Oyente tool, line 3 of Ink.sol was prepended by `./` (`zeppelin-solidity` -> `./zeppelin-solidity`), and Zeppelin files were moved accordingly.

 ## Evaluation